MoBlockbuster/weathershower/README.md

 ## Usage:

 - You can start me as normal script
 - You can start me with parameter **-g** and you will get the current weather of city of your choice
+- Use parameter **-v** to check the current version

 If you close your shell and open it again, you will see the weather of $CITY